 Noah Goldman is heading into his second season as the assistant coach at MSU.
-In his first season, the former Bulldog standout helped guided the 2014-15 team to two top-five finishes and two individual tournament medalists.
+Since his arrival, the former Bulldog standout helped guided his alma mater to five top-five finishes and two individual tournament medalists.

 Goldman came back to Starkville after spending the two seasons as an assistant coach with the men’s and women’s programs at NCAA Division II program Nova Southeastern.